Healthy Homes Assessment Lower Hutt

 Insulation Lower Hutt

-Ceiling and underfloor insulation is required on all rental homes since 1 July 2019.
-Property managers and landlords have to make sure that the insulation is in line with current quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.
+The insulation of the ceiling and underfloor is mandatory to all rental homes since July 1, 2019.
+Property managers and landlords have to ensure that the insulation meets the new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space may need to be added or replaced.

-The "R" stands for thermal resistance, and is a measure of how well insulation can withstand heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The more R-value is higher, the more effective the insulation.

 Lower Hutt Moisture Ingress & Drainage

-Rental properties need to have effective drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
-Making sure that water is able to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water is able to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture ingress, if your rental is enclosed between your flooring and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to a drainage system to avoid moisture ingress, if your property has an enclosed space between your floor and ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

-An underground moisture barrier usually a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the property.
-It also helps in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from entering the building.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection